 A cost allowance per residence is assigned to each benefited residence (i.e., residences that receive at least 5 dBA of noise reduction from a noise barrier).
 The 2015 allowance is \$71,000 per benefited residence.
 Total allowances are calculated by multiplying the cost allowance per residence by the number of benefited residences.
 Table 2.16.J provides additional information on the height, approximate length, receptor locations benefitted, noise attenuation range, number of benefited residences, reasonable allowance per residence, total reasonable allowance, estimated noise barrier construction costs, and whether the noise barrier is reasonable.
 As previously stated, all analyzed noise barriers under Alternative 2, with the exception of NB Nos.
 2-1, 2-2B, and 2-5 were determined to be feasible.
-However, as indicated in Table 2.16.J, none of the feasible noise barriers under Alternative 2 were determined to be reasonable because the estimated noise barrier construction cost exceeded the total reasonable allowance.
+However, as indicated in Table 2.16.J, none of the feasible noise barrier construction cost exceeded the total reasonable because the estimated noise barrier construction cost exceeded the total reasonable allowance.